-The chairman of the authority (or corporation) shall annually, no later than January 1, certify in writing to the Governor and the Legislature the amount, if any, required to restore the capital reserve fund to the capital reserve fund requirement.
+The chairman of the authority (or corporation) shall annually, no later than January 1 (or, January 30th depending on the underlying authority (or corporation)), certify in writing to the Governor and the Legislature the amount, if any, required to restore the capital reserve fund to the capital reserve fund requirement.
 The Legislature may appropriate to the authority (or corporation) the amount certified by the chairman of the authority (or corporation).
 Nothing in this section creates a debt or liability of the state.